The Amazing Spiritual Significance of Bread in the Bible

 “In the beginning was the Word, and the Word was with God, and the word was God.
 He was in the beginning with God.
 All things were made through Him, and without Him nothing was made that was made.
 In Him was life, and the life was the light of men.”
 John 1:1-4

 Jesus was the physical embodiment of God’s holy word.
-He and the Word were one in the same.
+He and the Word are one and the same.
 Since Jesus is the bread of life, we can make the connection that the Bible feeds us spiritually.

 “Man shall not live by bread alone, but man lives by every word that proceeds from the mouth of the Lord.”
 Deuteronomy 8:3; Matthew 4:4

-For the Bible to nourish us, though, we have to open it up and read it.
-God gives us free will to never read any of it, but if we truly want to experience His grace and find eternal life we must eat His bread.
-That’s where the meat and the nutrients are that keep us spiritually alive.
+For the Bible to nourish us, though, we must open it up and read it.
+God gives us free will to choose whether to read it.
+But if we genuinely want to experience the depth of His grace and find eternal life, we must “eat” His bread, i.e., read the Word.
+That is where the meat and nutrients are that daily keep us spiritually alive.

 “Blessed is he who shall eat bread in the kingdom of God!”
 Luke 14:15